luisico/ansible-kubernetes/README.md

 - Autogenerate kubernetes_keepalived_pass if not present
 - Restart kubelet if keepalive/haproxy configs change?
 - Having token and hash in kubeadm-join.yaml config might not be safe
+- Revisit kubeadm preflight errors to ignore in vagrant vs production

 License
 -------